G-Ray/hyperdb/ARCHITECTURE.md

 Notice though that `trie` is set.
 It's a long but sparse array.
 It has 35 entries, with the last one referencing the first node inserted (`a/b/`).
 Why?

-(Really, it's a sparse array with 64 entries (the length of the `path`).
-But in Javascript only the entries preceding the last value get printed.)
+(If it wasn't stored as a sparse array, you'd actually see 64 entries (the length of the `path`).
+But since the other 29 entries are also empty, hyperdb doesn't bother allocating them.)

-If you visually compare this node's `path` with the previous node's `path`, how many entries do they have in common before the 2-bit numbers diverge?
+If you visually compare this node's `path` with the previous node's `path`, how many entries do they have in common?
+At which entry do the 2-bit numbers diverge?

 At the 35th entry.